jocan3/RedBotDance/README.md

     }
 ```

 The BPNManager handles the BPN specifically for this project in terms of sound inputs, returning one single output and training the network to recognize sound intensity patterns.
-The move method calls the BPN feed forward process to determine if the sound pattern received can be considered to perform a move and.
+The move method calls the BPN feed forward process to determine if the sound pattern received can be considered to perform a move.

 ```java
     public double move(double [] input){